chlsk/CCMP200CapstoneProject/README.md

 Paste the invoke URL

-You may have to add the resource end point after prod
+You may have to add the resource endpoint after prod

 https://s8vwce6r90.execute-api.us-east-1.amazonaws.com/prod